epignatelli/helx/README.md

 - If you want to request a new feature, please open an issue, and I will consider it as soon as I can.
 - If you want to contribute yourself, please open an issue first, let's discuss objective, plan a proposal, and open a pull request to act on it.

-If you would like to be involved further in the development of this repository, please contact me directly at: `epignatelli at gmail dot com`.
+If you would like to be involved further in the development of this repository, please contact me directly at: `edu dot pignatelli at gmail dot com`.